 As the international response to the Covid-19 pandemic continues the public’s health and safety continues to be the UK Government’s priority.

-More details can be found online at https://www.gov.uk/uk-border-control.
-Additional information is also available at: https://www.gov.uk/government/news/home-secretary-announces-new-public-health-measures-for-all-uk-arrivals
+More details can be found online at https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors Additional information is also available at: https://www.gov.uk/government/news/self-isolation-lifted-for-lower-risk-countries-in-time-for-holidays-this-summer and https://www.gov.uk/uk-border-control

 Please also check the latest public health advice on coronavirus before you travel, or if you’ve just arrived in the UK.

-As countries respond to the COVID-19 pandemic, including travel and border restrictions, The Foreign & Commonwealth Office (FCO) currently advises British nationals against all but essential international travel.
-This advice is being kept under constant review.
+As countries respond to the COVID-19 pandemic, including travel and border restrictions, The Foreign & Commonwealth Office (FCO)has updated its global advisory against ‘all but essential’ travel, exempting destinations that no longer pose an unacceptably high risk for British travellers.
+These exemptions come into effect on 4 July.
+All FCO advice will remain under constant review to take into account the latest situation in each country.
 Please keep up to date with the latest travel and guidance from the UK's Foreign Office at: https://www.gov.uk/guidance/travel-advice-novel-coronavirus and/or follow @FCOtravel.

 Official UK Government advice for the public on the COVID-19 pandemic is available at: https://www.gov.uk/coronavirus.
 International travellers should also follow the official advice from their respective governments and/or embassies.